qcif-training/StatisticalComparisonsInfectiousDiseases/_episodes/05-Continuous-Variable.md

 ## Two sample test example

-Is there a difference in height between females and males in the gallstones dataset?
+Is there a difference in height between females and males in the tuberculosis dataset?

 Height: Continuous variable